-Anymail can optionally connect to your ESP's event webhooks to notify your app of status like bounced and rejected emails, successful delivery, message opens and clicks, and other tracking.
+Anymail can optionally connect to your ESP's event webhooks to notify your app of:

+- status tracking events for sent email, like bounced or rejected messages, successful delivery, message opens and clicks, etc. - inbound message events, if you are set up to receive email through your ESP

-If you aren't using Anymail's webhooks, skip this section.
+Skip this section if you won't be using Anymail's webhooks.